StractOrg/stract/README.md

 # 🏆 Thank you!
 We truly stand on the shoulders of giants and this project would not have been even remotely feasible without them.
 An especially huge thank you to
 * The authors and contributors of Tantivy for providing the inverted index library on which Stract is built.
 * The commoncrawl organization for crawling the web and making the dataset readily available.
+Even though we have our own crawler now, commoncrawl has been a huge help in the early stages of development.